 Go around the table.
 Ask the first PC which action they wish to perform, describe it, and then ask them to make a check, if one is required.
 Continue around to the next PC, and then to the next, and so on.

-The most common type of action scene is combat, but scenes may also revolve around covertly infiltrating a camp, catching a suspect, etc.
+The most common type of action scene is combat, bu scenes may also revolve around covertly infiltrating a camp, fleeing a crumbling temple, etc.

-THE Gamemaster's TOOLKIT
+THE GAMEMASTER'S TOOLKIT